 The idea of harnessing big data is to gain more insights and make better decisions in construction management by not only accessing significantly more data but by properly analyzing it to draw practical building project conclusions.
 In fact, big data, like truckloads of bricks or bags of cement, isn’t useful on its own.
 It’s what you do with it using big data analytics programs that count.

-Getting Down to Business with Big Data
+Business with Big Data

 To see how big data is already being used by the construction industry, consider the design-build-operate lifecycle that increasingly defines construction projects today.